AD0791/sinatra_project/README.md

 # HT | Your Hotel - Sinatra App

 HT is a web application designed to help users or clients to make a complete reservations in order for them to enjoy their vacation.
-Users will have the ability to create, view, update and delete their runs.
+Users will have the ability to create, view, update and delete their reserbations and their comments about the hotel..

 ## Installation & Setup